 This is faster than the Perl CGI, and more self contained,

-- mkwebphotos (perl)
+- mkwebphotos (python)

 - Given a directory hierarchy containing images already sized,

 copy the images, make thumbnails and make a starter index.php.

 - Make a big HTML page of thumbnails suitable for printing from a browser.